 What You Need to Know About Privacy Policies

 All companies that collect any sort of personal data from users.
-There are many types of data collection that qualify, but here are a few examples:
+There are many types of data collection that qualify.
+Here are a few examples:

 - Do you have a “contact us” form on your website that requires users to enter their email addresses and/or names?

-- Do you run any online ad campaigns?
+- Are you running any online ad campaigns?

 - Have you developed any apps for users?
 (Includes iOS, Android, Windows, Facebook, etc…)

 Any information that can be used alone or in conjunction with other information to identify a person.
 This includes:

 - Social security number